 This is the last question I have for you here.

-You should define how much time do you spend on each of the same life aspects. (you know, the ones from the previous question…)
+You should determine how much time do you spend on each life aspect you previously defined. (you know, the ones from the previous question…)

 Next, rank them according to time spent.